howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 > **Note:** You cannot close the new terminal window as it will also stop the container.
 You can avoid this if you add `-d` to the previous command, like this: `docker-compose up -d`

-Now you will need to securely provide the connection URL to the newly created PostgreSQL instance to Prisma.
+You will also need to securely provide the connection URL to the newly created PostgreSQL instance to Prisma.
 To do this, you will use the `.env` file.

 <Instruction>